hsteinshiromoto/ml.md/content/Permanent/Orientation.md

 ## Remarks

-An orientation is precisely some piece of information about a [[Manifold]] $M$ which we can use to understand what should be sign of the [[Integration Of Differential Forms]].
+An orientation is precisely some piece of information about a [[Differentiable Manifold|manifold]] $M$ which we can use to understand what should be sign of the [[Integration Of Differential Forms]].

 ## References